GerritCodeReview/plugins_lfs/src/main/resources/Documentation/config.md

 : Note that once a value is set (or to be more precised when LFS data exists) this parameter shouldn't be modified unless manual migration is performed.

+fs.storeDataInRepoDotGit
+: Relevant when `per_repository` is set for `fs.dataStructure`.
+Parameter is used to decide if data should be stored under _repository_ of `fs.directory/respositories` directory (when value is `false`) or under `gerrit.basePath/repository.git/%binaries%` (when value is `true`).
+It gets useful when one wants to have LFS binaries being taken care when project is deleted with _delete-plugin_, etc. Setting this parameter to `true` causes `fs.directory` parameter to be ignored.
+: Default is `false`.
+: Note that once a value is set (or to be more precised when LFS data exists) this parameter shouldn't be modified unless manual migration is performed.

 fs.expirationSeconds
 : Validity, in seconds, of authentication token for signed requests.
 Gerrit's LFS protocol handler signs requests to be issued by the git-lfs